SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 <summary>Node class and BinaryTree class structure</summary>
 <br/>
-Before digging into the expample let's see what is the node class structure? and what is it's attributes?
+Before digging into the expample let's see what is the node BinaryTree class and structure? and what ist heir attributes?

 Node class consists of 3 attributes: `key`, `Node left` and `Node right` and a `constructor` that takes a value as a parameter and assigne it to the `key` attribute.